Edge-Center/terraform-provider-edgecenter/docs/resources/instanceV2.md

 - `metadata` (Map of String) A map containing metadata, for example tags.
 - `name` (String) The name of the instance.
 - `name_template` (String) A template used to generate the instance name.
 This field cannot be used with 'name_templates'.
 - `password` (String) The password to be used for accessing the instance.
-Required with username.
+								This parameter is used to set the password either for the "Admin" user on a Windows VM orthe default user or a new user on a Linux VM
 - `project_id` (Number) The uuid of the project.
 Either 'project_id' or 'project_name' must be specified.
 - `project_name` (String) The name of the project.
 Either 'project_id' or 'project_name' must be specified.
 - `region_id` (Number) The uuid of the region.
 Either 'region_id' or 'region_name' must be specified.